mrchrmn/thrsqr/README.md

 # ThrSqr - Will you be there or be square?

-## An RSVP tracker for weekly events and friendly people.
+## An RSVP tracker for weekly events and friendly people

 So you and your group meet once a week, eg. five-a-side football, choir rehearsal, book club etc. _If enough people attend_ that is.
 As the event approach your WhatsApp group is flooded with "I'm going", "Not this week.", and - crucially - "So, are we enough, yet?!" messages.
 Every week the same ruckus.

 Not any longer, thanks to ThrSqr!

 [Click here](https://thrsqr.hrmn.dev) to see it in action and use it.